 It’s time to retire those spreadsheets and look at automation to reduce errors in your data.
 The European Spreadsheet Risks Interest Group reported that 50% of spreadsheet models used for larger businesses’ operations have defects.
 Just a glance at their log of “horror stories” will give you some insight into the cost these kinds of defects can have on your company.

-There’s no shortage of software solutions out there to help you deal with recurring billing, but few of the options will enable compliance or best accounting practices.
+There’s no shortage of software solutions out there to help you deal with subscription management, but few of the options will enable compliance or best accounting practices.
 For your SaaS company to scale and grow, proving compliance is a significant piece of the puzzle.
 Investing in solutions that know about ASC 606 and how to implement it, and what your reports need to show will be crucial.

 4. Managing price-based marketing incentives and discounts

 Another complexity introduced by ASC 606 for SaaS companies will be managing rev rec for discounts and special limited-time pricing for new customers.
 A system built to understand advanced billing options and price-based marketing incentives will be essential.
 Companies may be hesitant to implement ASC 606 into their reporting, but creating reports that show compliance to the standard (regardless of promotions!) will be critical.

 5. Technology that’s simply not built to handle ASC 606 for SaaS